Social Media Automation: What Is It, Why You Need It, +4 Tools

 Another thing to think about is whether you’d like to manage your social media automation on your own, or if you’d like to get an agency involved to help.

-A social media marketing agency can help you further manage your social media presence — not just automate your posts and reports.
+A social media marketing agency can help you further manage your social media presence — not just automate social media posts and reports.

 That said, if you’re looking to round out your social media marketing efforts, hiring a social media marketing agency is a great option.